TeaMakesMePee/ip/docs/README.md

 ![img.png](img.png)

 Tiffy is a friendly chat bot that manages your tasks and contacts.
+You may directly paste the examples line by line for ease of testing.

 ## Adding Todo Tasks